 Rent-a-room: receipts above exemption limit

 The rent-a-room scheme provides two ways to work out the tax when receipts are above the exemption limit of £7,500 (or £3,750 if someone else also got income from the same property in the same period).
-The taxpayer can choose which of the following two methods is best for them.
+The customer can choose which of the following two methods is best for them:

-Once a taxpayer has elected for method B it continues to apply in the future until they tell their tax office they want method A. The taxpayer must tell their tax office within the time limit if they decide they no longer want method B to apply.
+Once a customer has elected for method B it continues to apply in the future until they tell their tax office they want method A. The customer must tell HMRC within the time limit if they decide they no longer want method B to apply.
 They may want to do this where the taxable profit is less under method A or where expenses are more than the rents (so there is a loss).